 Program

 We are asking participants to register for the project, and once we have a sense of who will be coming, we will reach out and ask participants to collabratively create a program.
-You can see the program from WMSEE23 here.
+You can see the program from a preview WMSEE here.

 We envision that the program will include :